Ozoniuss/casheer/README.md

 Starting with the (back-off-the-envelope) estimations:

 - Around 5 active debts most of the time.
-Personally, it makes sense for me to store multiple debts of the same person individually, as it gives me a better view of what is going on.
-Even considering that, I don't expect to ever have more than, say, 20 active debts;
+Personally, it makes sense for me to store multiple debts of the same person individually, as it gives me a better overview of the transactions.
+Even considering that, I don't expect to ever have more than, say, 20 active debts as an all-time high;
 - A quick search through my revolut history shows me that I have around 100 expenses on average recorded for a month, split accross 30 entries on average.
 For say 50 years, that is 100 * 12 * 50 = 60000 total records for expenses.
-This also requires 30 * 12 * 30 = 10,800 records for entries.
+This also requires 30 * 12 * 50 = 18,000 records for entries.
 - Everything is soft-deleted for about 30 days before being hard-deleted, so it gives me some time to fix mistakes.

 Keep in mind that the estimation was for *50 years*.
 With all these considerations, I don't expect to have more than 100k total records in the database during this lifetime.